CHATTANOOGA VOLLEYBALL CAMPS | Camp Director

 Prior to starting his coaching career, Filar played two seasons of men's club volleyball at Furman.
 He graduated with a degree in Health and Exercise Science in 2000.

 Filar is married to the former Natalie Muro, a four-year women's soccer letter winner at Furman.
-The couple has a daughter, Savanna Grace, born on Feb.
-10, 2009, and son, Luke born on June 3, 2011.
+The couple resides in Chattanooga with their two daughters, Savanna and Kathryn, and son, Luke.